Kalyani1004/hall_booking_list/README.md

    **Database Schema**

-    -  Here’s the schema for the bookings table in PostgreSQL:
+    - Here's the schema for the bookings table in PostgreSQL:

    ```sql